AymericMATTE/AymericMATTE/README.md

 I really love making game engines.
 I've worked on one with friends during our first year at school; it included a GameObject and Component system, an editor, and more...
 And for my internship at the end of my first year, I spent 2 months developing a game engine for my school with 40 people.

-That said, I'm very open when it comes to humor and I also love learning new things from my colleagues.
+That said, I'm very open when it comes to humor and I also love learning new things from people.

 I'm currently looking for a computer science internship between 2 and 4 months around Lyon or Nancy in France for my second year internship.
 So if you know someone who might be interested in my profile...